Animal Emergency Hospital

 Pet Oxygen Therapy

-If your pet has been exposed to smoke inhalation or has sustained wounds, we may use oxygen therapy to help save their life.
+If your pet has been exposed to smoke inhalation or sustained wounds, we may use oxygen therapy to aid in their healing.
+This safe technology can improve your pet’s lung function and other respiratory problems as they recover.

 Read more